danny0838/lolikit/README.md

   - Enhanced: now user can assign a `default_project_dir` in `user` section in your USER-LEVEL lolikitrc file.
 This project folder will be used when user are not within any loli project folder.
   - Enhanced: note-selector now be added a `reverse` command.
+  - Enhanced: note-selector can display a special icon for resourced md.
   - Added: `show` command to show current project stats.
   - Tweaked: change a lot of config variables names.